HaveTimeDrinkTea/w01_challenge_accessible_seo/README.md

 	* all img elements have alt and title attributes
 	* all img elements are accompanied by figcaption where necessary
 	* added address tag in footer for contact information.
-	* added aria-hidden= true for purely decorative elements
+	* added aria-hidden= true for purely decorative elements.

 * SEO
 	* Added title